Verona, New York

 Verona (called Te-o-na-ta-le, "pine forest" by the Haudenosaunee) is a town in southwestern Oneida County, New York, United States.
 The population was 6,293 at the 2010 census.
 The town was named after Verona, Italy.

-Verona is located 8 mi south of the City of Rome.
+Verona is located 8 mi south of the city of Rome.

 History

 Part of the extensive territory of the Haudenosaunee or Iroquois League, the municipality was first settled by European Americans in 1792, after the American Revolutionary War.

 The Town of Verona was established from the Town of Westmoreland, in 1802.

 In 1993, the Oneida Nation purchased land in the town.
 On this site it built and opened a casino and bingo hall.
-By 1997, this facility was developed as a full-scale resort called Turning Stone Resort & Casino.
+By 1997, this facility had been developed as a full-scale resort called Turning Stone Resort Casino.

 Geography

 According to the United States Census Bureau, the town has a total area of 69.7 sqmi, of which 69.3 sqmi is land and 0.4 sqmi (0.59%) is water.

-Mineral springs in the town have sulphurous gas.
+Mineral springs in the town have sulfurous gas.

 The western part of the town borders Oneida Lake and Madison County.
 The New York State Thruway and the Erie Canal cross the town.